simnibs/simnibs/docs/tutorial/advanced/uq.rst

 It is simple to set-up a simulation with UQ.
 All you need to do is to set-up the  **distribution_type** and **distribution_parameters** parameters in the :ref:`cond_struct_doc` structures.

 .. note:: As of now, UQ is only supported through scripting.
-For more information on scipts, please see :ref:`scripting_tutorial`.
+For more information on scripts, please see :ref:`scripting_tutorial`.

 .. warning:: Because conductivities can not be negative, we highly recommend the usage of beta-distributed random variables to represent conductivity uncertainties.